Kuchto47/jablotron-microservice-assignment/README.md

 ### Executing tests

-* Unit tests can be ran using this command (NO TESTS SO FAR)
+* Unit tests can be ran using this command in command line
 ```
 npm run test
 ```
+* Or run desired tests using VS Code Test Explorer extension directly (links mentioned in [Dependencies](#dependencies) section)
 * You can import Postman definition, which can be found in ROOT_FOLDER/tests/postman
   * Highly recommended to play around with the service

 ### Provided Endpoints